dwjoyce/pythonbook/appendices/Python summary.rst

       >>> float(123.5)           # results in number 123.5
       >>> float(input('num?'))   # convert from input to number

-- **strings (str)** - strings are a sequence of alphanumberic characters, such as those found on your keyboard.
+- **strings (str)** - strings are a sequence of alphanumeric characters, such as those found on your keyboard.
 You can convert to a string data type using the ``str`` function.
-You can pass almost anthing into this function in order to get its string representation.
+You can pass almost anything into this function in order to get its string representation.

   Although you can join and repeat strings by using the ``+`` and ``*`` operators, respectively, you can also use methods belonging to the string type or class to perform operations contained by the string value or object.